Fernando Lewis

-Fernando Lewis (born 31 January 1993) is a footballer who plays as a right back for Quick Boys.
+Fernando Lewis (born 31 January 1993) is a footballer who plays as a right winger for OFC Oostzaan.
 Born in the Netherlands, he represents the Aruba national football team.
-He formerly played for AZ, Go Ahead Eagles and FC Dordrecht.

-Career
+Club career

 On 19 August 2020, Lewis joined Tweede Divisie side Quick Boys on a free transfer, signing a one-year deal.

-International
+International career

 Lewis made his Aruba national football team debut on 2 June 2021 in the 2022 FIFA World Cup qualification game against Cayman Islands.